 Michelle Berriedale-Johnson is the author of numerous cookery books, including Olde English Recipes, Pepys at Table and The British Museum Cookbook.
 She acts as a historical consultant to the English Tourist Board and to various film and television companies, and also gives regular lectures and demonstrations for cookery schools and historical groups all over Great Britain and the United States.
+For Sheldrake Press she wrote The Victorian Cookbook.

 Gordon Biddle is a past President of the Railway and Canal Historical Society and a leading authority on railway architecture in Britain.
 He is the author of Victorian Stations, The British Railway Station (with Jeoffry Spence), Railway Stations in the North West and Great Railway Stations of Britain: Their Architecture, Growth and Development as well as three volumes on canals and waterways.
+For Sheldrake Press he wrote The Railway Heritage of Britain: 150 Years of Railway Architecture and Engineering with O. S. Nock.

 Frances Bissell made a dramatic entrance into the world of cookery when, in 1983, she entered and won an Observer competition for the best dinner party menu to accompany Mouton Cadet wines.
 The contest brought her immediate recognition and, at the suggestion of Jane Grigson, she used the personal food diaries she had kept for over a decade as material for A Cook’s Calendar, published by Chatto and Windus.
 A further book, The Pleasures of Cookery, epitomizes the approach to food that has made Frances Bissell such a popular author.
 Winner of the Glenfiddich Award for Cookery Writer of the Year and the first woman chef to become a member of the Académie Culinaire de France, she is now the author of nine books including Frances Bissell’s West Country Kitchen, The A-Z of Food and Wine, Modern Classics and Entertaining.
+For Sheldrake Press she wrote Ten Dinner Parties for Two.

 Douglas Botting (1934-2018) was born in London and educated at Oxford.
 He was a writer and photographer who travelled on numerous scientific and filming expeditions to wildernesses around the world.
 He made three journeys through the Amazon basin, once as official photographer for the Royal Geographical Society Expedition to the Mato Grosso.
 He journeyed across East Africa in a balloon to observe and photograph the great game herds, and led two expeditions to the little-known Arabian island of Socotra.
 He was one of the first Westerners in modern times to venture across Arctic Siberia and, as a member of the European Conservation Project Operation Seashore, he circumnavigated the 6,000-mile coast of the British mainland twice on assignment for the BBC and The Times.